cyan-2048/solid-telekram/README.md

 ## Additional Info

 - Currently Forum Groups will act as "View as Messages" as in the Telegram Web K client.
+- pre-optimized stickers are stickers converted from lottie to apng so client side rendering is not an issue, those stickers can be found in [kaigram-assets](https://github.com/cyan-2048/kaigram-assets)
 -

 ## Developing